Maruha 78 (Seven Eight) Thermostat with Long Stroker for Best Radiator Performance

 Maruha 78 Thermostat, our hot-selling item in Japan where MIATA was born, is the most suitable accessory for tuned cars.

-The product has great advantage of circulating coolant through a radiator to be cooled with its high lift valve in large diameter.
+The product has great advantage of circulating the coolant through a radiator to be cooled with its high lift valve in large diameter.

 The valve is open fully at lower temperatures than the MIATA genuines.